Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 The few times I tried this I was met with an angry “Oh, get out of here!” or “You’re lying!”
 (I also got a tutorial from my supervisor!)

 The term ‘home’ may refer to more than just where a person with dementia currently resides.
-When a person with dementia requests to go home, they usually refer to the feeling of being at home rather than the physical location.
+As previously stated, when a person with dementia requests to go home, they usually refer to the feeling of being at home rather than the physical location.

-‘Home’ might conjure images of a time or place where people felt safe and protected and calm and content.
+‘Home’ might conjure images of a time or place where people felt safe, protected, calm, and content.
 It might also be a location that does not exist.
 It’s preferable not to argue with the individual or attempt to persuade them to return home.
 If they do not recognize their surroundings as ‘home’ at that time, it isn’t home for them.

 Make an effort to comprehend and accept the sentiments behind the desire to return home.
 Find out where they call ‘home,’ as it may not be the same as the previous location they resided.
-It might be the location of their previous residence or a location from their distant past.
+It might be the location of their first home or a location from their distant childhood past.

 People with dementia frequently describe ‘home’ as a nice, serene, or beautiful setting in which they are content.
 They might be encouraged to discuss why they enjoyed their time there.
-This may provide insight into what they require to feel well.
+This may provide insight into what they require to feel well and comforted.

 How to Ease Their Anxiety